mherchel/wipe-test/README.md

 IOS devices freeze DOM animations during scroll, and will apply them afterwards causing an unpleasant jump.

-This demo uses CSS 2D animations to do the transitions for best performance.

 Further reading:

 * [The Problem With Mobile Scroll Events](http://andyshora.com/mobile-scroll-event-problems.html)